Paratransit Peer Review

 RTD launched a robust communication and outreach plan to directly engage with registered paratransit customers.
 As part of the outreach efforts, staff hosted in-person and virtual feedback meetings with customers and community stakeholders, as well as completed customer feedback surveys and provided feedback tools.

-In November 2024, staff will share all customer and community feedback with the RTD Board of Directors.
-At that same time, policy recommendations and operational modifications will also be shared with the Board.
-A second round of feedback meetings will be held in November and December to solicit input about staff's recommended changes.
+In November 2024, staff shared all customer and community feedback with the RTD Board of Directors at the Operations, Safety and Security Committee.
+At that same time, preliminary policy recommendations and operational modifications were also shared with the Board.
+A second round of feedback meetings and outreach efforts will be held in December and January to solicit input about staff's recommended changes.
 Board action is expected to take place in February 2025, following the conclusion of the second round of feedback.

 All approved paratransit operational adjustments and policy changes will be implemented in May 2025.